vsanna/dd_circleci/README.md

 - change
 - validate
 - merge
-    - master mergeで勝手に出してくれるっぽい. tagは?
+    - when merging PR to master, it automatically publishes new version?
-    - commit msgに `[semver:major] first orb release.` これ必要
+    - commit msg must have formatted title like `[semver:major] first orb release.`

 ## orb dir structure